SuperTapood/Cudheart/roadmap.md

 - [ ] make random_bytes_engine part of constants
 - [ ] move pi and euler into struct?
 - [ ] fix a bunch of stupid matrix building and indexing bugs that are sure to be found
+- [ ] implement ndarray comparisons and use that in the unit tests
 - [ ] fix the new object creation in complex math cpp
 - [ ] make sure complex numbers won't be placed where they shouldn't (wherever std is involved)
 - [ ] fix shape mismatch exception